JakeMoralez/FlectoneWeb/pulse/en/docs/command/warn/index.md

-# Комманда `/warn`
+# Command `/warn`

-Комманда для того, чтобы дать предупреждение игроку
+Command to give a warning to a player
 ![command warn](/commandwarn.png)

 [//]: # (localization)